thodoris10/DNSC6301---Project/README.md

 ### Ethical considerations
 * **Potential negative impacts of using the model**:
   * Math or software problems:  The system might not work well in the future and it needs to be monitored.
 The accuracy only makes 70% and 30% will make wrong decisions.
   * Real-world risks(bias): Breaking all people into simple groups introduces bias right a way.
 Some race groups receive the credit disadvantages.
+The model output can be corelated with the demographic information such as gender and race and will show different accuracies and validity.

 * **Potential uncertainties relating to the impacts of using the model:**:
   * Math or software problems: Even if the model looks good today, we canot preditct how the model will perform in the future so it needs to be monitored.
 There is no way to determine the upper limit of the data the model can train.
 Trainging dataset has to come in the earlier time and the validation data has to come next in time and testing data has to the most recent data, but there is no explicit column about the time of dataset, which will make wrong decisions.